yellowdog/python-examples/README.md

 The `yd-download` command downloads objects from the YellowDog Object Store.

 The `namespace` and `tag` values are used to determine which objects to download.
-To download a specific object or directory, specify it using the `--tag` option, e.g.:
+To download a specific object or directory, specify it using the `--tag` option, for example:

 ```shell
 yd-download --tag "path/to/my/object"